 At St Botolph’s, we pride ourselves on offering our children quality education within a safe and nurturing environment.
 We continually strive to improve, giving our children exciting opportunities to broaden their horizons.

-The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, broadening their horizons and widening their opportunities.
+The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, expanding their opportunities and widening their horizons.
 Learning is carefully connected, interweaving knowledge and skills to make it meaningful, while ensuring that the National Curriculum is followed.

 “In our history lessons, we aim to inspire and ignite pupils’ curiosity of the history of the world, by equipping them to be critical thinkers who understand how societies and people’s lives have changed over time and the lasting impact these have had on the world today.”

-Mrs Parish (History Lead)
+Mrs Ingrams (History Lead)